-The most careful estimates of which tasks are exposed to recent AI and computer vision advances come from Eloundou et al. (2023).
+3.1.1.
+GDP share of tasks impacted by AI.
+The most careful estimates of which tasks are exposed to recent AI and computer vision advances come from Eloundou et al. (2024).
 These authors use two related methodologies for classifying which tasks are exposed to AI and computer vision.
 Both of those start from ONET task and Detailed Work Activity (DWA) descriptions.
 The authors ask GPT-4 to classify all 19,265 tasks and 2,087 DWAs.
-They also develop a coarser index by manually classifying DWAs and then cross-validating their GPT-based measure with this "human" coding.
-Here, I focus on the GPT-based measure which allows greater granularity, as I explain next.
-In addition, Eloundou et al. (2023) distinguish between a direct exposure (α) measure, which is based on their assessment of what large language models (LLMs) can achieve now.
-They then develop a second, more aggressive measure (their so-called β measure), allowing "indirect" exposure to a hypothetical LLM+.
+They also develop a coarser index by manually classifying DWAs and then cross-validating their GPT-based measure with this 'human' coding.
+Here, I focus on the GPT-based measure, which allows greater granularity, as I explain next.
+In addition, Eloundou et al. (2024) distinguish between a direct exposure (α) measure, which is based on their assessment of what LLMs can achieve now.
+They then develop a second, more aggressive measure (their so-called β measure), allowing 'indirect' exposure to a hypothetical LLM+.
 This includes tasks that will be (possibly) exposed to new software and other advances building on current LLM and computer vision technologies.20

-The index Eloundou et al. report in the paper is based on a binary coding, while they also construct an "automation" index, and in this case their β measure includes granular information about what fraction of the activities might be impacted by LLM+ (ranging across 0%, 25%, 50%, 75% and 100%).
+The index reported by Eloundou et al. in the paper is based on a binary coding, while they also construct an 'automation' index; in this case, their β measure includes granular information about what fraction of the activities might be impacted by LLM+ (ranging across 0%, 25%, 50%, 75% and 100%).
 In what follows, I take their automation index to be able to use this granular information.
 This index still contains both automation and task complementarities, even if it emphasizes automation a little more than their other exposure indices (because they code the granular information on the basis of information about what activities can be automated).
 In particular, as the authors themselves note, the impact of generative AI may often involve automation of some subtasks, allowing human workers to focus on other activities.
 The granular information contained in this index is especially useful for my purposes, because it provides an assessment of which tasks/occupations are less likely to be impacted by AI.
-I set all tasks that the authors classify as having 50% or less of their activities impacted by AI and computer vision to zero, and I refer to the rest as "AI exposed tasks".
+I set all tasks that the authors classify as having 50% or less of their activities impacted by AI and computer vision to zero, and I refer to the rest as 'AI exposed tasks'.